-Indicator Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) E1 Ethernet Link Not Detected The link with the switching hub could not be detected.
-Note This error will not occur when data links are not set for version 2.0 or higher.
+Indicato r Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) E1 Ethernet Link Not Detected The link with the switching hub could not be detected.
+Note This error will not occur when tag data links are not set for CS1W/CJ1W-EIP21S and EtherNet/IP Units or built-in EtherNet/IP ports with unit version 2.0 or later excluding the CS1W/CJ1W-EIP21S.
 The Unit will be offline and unable to communicate.
 Errors will be returned to all communications requests.
 Data exchanges (refreshing) will continue with the CPU Unit.
 The Unit Error Occurred Flag (n+10, bit 00), Network Error Occurred Flag (n+10, bit 01), and Link OFF Error Flag (n+10, bit 09) will go ON.
 The Link Status Flag (n+13, bit 14) will go OFF.
 03D3 Check the following items: Is the cable connected?
 Is the cable damaged or loose?
 Is there excessive noise?

-Indicato or Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) E3 Server Con- nection Error An error occurred in communications with the DNS server.
+Indicato r Error Cause Unit operation (Flag Error Countermeasure MS NS 7-segment status) log (hex) 1 E3 Server Con- nection Error An error occurred in communications with the DNS server.
 The DNS Server Error Flag (n+14, bit 05) will turn ON.
-03C4 De- tails: 00xx Perform one of the following: Correct the DNS server settings.
-Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
+03C4 De- tails: 00xx Perform one of the following: • Correct the DNS server settings. • Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
 An error occurred with the BOOTP server.
 1. There was no response from the BOOTP server.
 2. The BOOTP server attempted to set an invalid IP address in the EtherNet/ IP Unit or built-in EtherNet/IP port.
 Case 1: The Unit will continue sending requests to the BOOTP server until there is a response.
 In the meantime, the Unit will be offline and unable to communicate.
 Errors will be returned to all communications requests.
 Data exchanges (refreshing) will continue with the CPU Unit.
 Case 2: The Unit will operate with the default IP address (192.168.250.node_address).
 The Unit Error Occurred Flag (n+10, bit 00), Network Error Occurred Flag (n+10, bit 01), and BOOTP Server Error Flag (n+14, bit 10) will go ON.
-03C4 De- tails: 06xx Perform one of the following: Correct the BOOTP server settings.
-Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
+03C4 De- tails: 06xx Perform one of the following: • Correct the BOOTP server settings. • Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
 An error occurred in communications with the STNP server.
 The SNTP Server Error Flag (n+14, bit 11) will turn ON.
-03C4 De- tails: 03xx Perform one of the following: Correct the SNTP server settings.
-Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.
+03C4 De- tails: 03xx Perform one of the following: • Correct the SNTP server settings. • Check the communications path (EtherNet/IP Unit or built-in EtherNet/IP port, cable connections, hubs, routers, and servers) and correct any problems.